Bill Novelli: Academic Positions

 While at Porter Novelli, Novelli taught Marketing Management and Health Communications courses in the MBA program at the University of Maryland.

 In 2009 Novelli joined the faculty at Georgetown University's McDonough School of Business as a Distinguished Professor of the Practice.
 He currently teaches courses on Ethical Leadership and Managing the Enterprise in the MBA program, after having developed and taught courses in Corporate Social Responsibility and Leadership and Management of Nonprofit Organizations.
 He founded Georgetown Business for Impact at McDonough and oversees the program, which partners with companies, nonprofits and government to create social, environmental and economic impact.

 Publications

-Novelli is the author of the books Fifty Plus: Give Meaning and Purpose to the Best Time of Your Life (with Boe Workman, St. Martin's Press, 2007) and Managing the Older Worker: How to Prepare for the New Organizational Order (with Peter Cappelli, Harvard University Press, 2010), as well as Good Business: The Talk, Fight, Win Way to Change the World (Johns Hopkins University Press), to be published in February, 2021.
+Novelli is the author of the books Fifty Plus: Give Meaning and Purpose to the Best Time of Your Life (with Boe Workman, St. Martin's Press, 2007) and Managing the Older Worker: How to Prepare for the New Organizational Order (with Peter Cappelli, Harvard University Press, 2010), as well as Good Business: The Talk, Fight, Win Way to Change the World (Johns Hopkins University Press, 2021).

 Novelli was co-editor of A Roadmap for Success: Transforming Advanced Illness Care in America (with Boe Workman and Tom Koutsoumpas, C-TAC, 2015).